manabie-com/manabie-com.github.io/content/posts/nats-multi-tenant/index.md

 ##### **Permission**

-NATS has concept [widlcard subject](https://docs.nats.io/nats-concepts/subjects#wildcards) will use a lot in our example, so you should understand this concept before going next.
+NATS has concept [wildcard subject](https://docs.nats.io/nats-concepts/subjects#wildcards) will use a lot in our example, so you should understand this concept before going next.

 Another concept is [Jetstream wire API Reference](https://docs.nats.io/reference/reference-protocols/nats_api_reference), you can easily interact with the Jetstream infrastructure programmatically.

 In [permissions](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/authorization#permission-map)
-above we have two section *publish* and *subscribe*.
+above we have two sections *publish* and *subscribe*.
 * **Publish** consist of subject, list of subjects, API reference the user can publish.
 All users need to have `$JS.API.INFO` permission, because this API allow user can send others API to NATS server.